bharathsudharsan/Edge2Train/README.md

 ### Train and Infer Time

 The chosen CPUs have 1000x better specifications over MCUs.
-The train and infer time for all 5 MCUs and 2 CPUs are shown below in Figure.
+The train and infer time for all 5 MCUs and 2 CPUs are given below in Figure.

 ![alt text](https://github.com/bharathsudharsan/Edge2Train/blob/main/Train_and_infer_time_on_mcus_and_cpus.png)